ga-wdi-boston/js-dom-assessment/lib/diagnostic.md

 ## Question 6

-Please give 2 examples of "things" that are commonly confused for the DOM.
+Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->